macxred/cashctrl_ledger/README.md

 ## Core Components

-1. **CashCtrlLedger**\
+1. **CashCtrlLedger**
-The class that Implements the `pyledger` interface by connecting to the CashCtrl online accounting software via REST API.
+   Implements the `pyledger` interface by connecting to the CashCtrl online accounting software via REST API.

-2. **CashCtrlLedgerExtended**\
+2. **ExtendedCashCtrlLedger**
-The class that inherits from `CashCtrlLedger` and contain the 'hawkish' code that splits transactions that can not be represented in CashCtrl into multiple representable transactions.
+   Extends `CashCtrlLedger` to ensure that all transactions defined under the `pyledger` interface can be accurately represented within CashCtrl, despite its restrictions and limitations.

+   CashCtrl’s data model imposes constraints, such as limiting FX rates to eight-digit precision and restricting collective ledger entries to a single currency beyond the reporting currency. `ExtendedCashCtrlLedger` addresses these challenges by splitting unrepresentable transactions into multiple simpler transactions that conform to CashCtrl’s standards while preserving the overall financial result.
+This enables seamless integration with `pyledger` and accurate recording of all transactions in the CashCtrl system.

 ## Key Features:
 This package streamlines the connection between your local ledger system and CashCtrl system.